 Whatever you do with a plastic sandwich bag, you can do with a Stasher bag… But you don’t have to throw it away afterward.
 A huge plus if you’re concerned about the infamous Great Pacific Garbage Patch, plastic waste in general, or if you just don’t like throwing things away.
 And Stasher bags come in a variety of shapes, sizes, colors, and patterns for all sorts of different styles and use-cases.
 They’re great for storing food (making them the perfect picnicking accessory to pair with a Rumpl blanket), toiletries, dog treats, lucky charms (both the cereal and actual lucky charms), and even tech accessories.
 Unfortunately, they do collect dust and fluff a little too easily.
 But it’s not the end-of-the-world since they’re dishwasher safe (!) and not too difficult to wash by hand either.See Full Review & Buying Options

 When your pockets won’t cut it, but a daypack is too much, a sling may be just what you’re looking for.
 At 8L, the Patagonia Ultralight Black Hole Sling Bag will hold everything you need for a day out and about—a packable jacket (again spring = rain), snacks, phone, wallet, keys, etc. And the simple, smart organization will keep all of that stuff, well, organized.
 We’re digging the soft, breathable mesh on the shoulder strap and back panel, which makes this sling comfortable to carry and helps combat that dreaded swamp back.
 The materials are also durable, weather-resistant, and lightweight (hence the ultralight name).
-Plus, this sling packs into its own pocket, staying out of your way until you need it.See Details & Buying Options
+Plus, this sling packs into its own pocket, staying out of your way until you need it.See Full Review & Buying Options

 Enjoy the Fresh Air